|

 tornadoes, and no models exist which can use climate model data to

 predict future tornado activity."
+With the onset

 of "tornado season" a few statistical reminders may be in